xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (dkulp)  When clicking/modifying a single effect, the restricted node range was not being used correctly
+                   (all channels above the max node in the model were not considered restricted) Fixes #1253
 2018.34 October 1, 2018
    -- enh (dkulp)  On OSX, detect if default audio device changes and move audio to new device -- enh (dkulp)  Update to newer standard dictionary